rsbrennan-NOAA/misc_resources/trimmomatic_nextflow/README.md

 ```

-to run, start a new screen (very important).
+to run, start a new screen or tmux (very important).
 Then run the command below:

 ```bash
 mamba activate nextflow-24.04.4